elenavrm/hp-final/README.md

 This project is built using:

+Technologies Used 🛠️

+This project is built using:

-* **React**: Utilizing the power and flexibility of React to create a dynamic and interactive user experience.
+- **React**: Utilizing the power and flexibility of React to create a dynamic and interactive user experience.
+- **React Router**: Implemented React Router for managing navigation and enabling a multi-page user experience within a single-page application.
-* **Hooks**: Leveraging a variety of React hooks to manage state, effects, and more, ensuring smooth functionality.
+- **React Hooks**: Leveraging a variety of React hooks to manage state, effects, and more, ensuring smooth functionality.
-* **Responsive Design**: Crafted with responsiveness in mind, the app provides an optimized experience across various devices.
+- **Responsive Design**: Crafted with responsiveness in mind, the app provides an optimized experience across various devices.
+- **Customized Loader**: Implemented loader for a seamless user experience during data fetching.
-* **Customized Cursor**: Experience the magic with a custom cursor that sparkles and shines.
+- **Customized Cursor**: Experience the magic with a custom cursor that sparkles and shines.
+- **External API Integration**: Utilized external API to access and display dynamic data within the application.

 ## Credits 🙌